Step 1 — Net Business Profit

 The Magic of S-Corp Tax Savings

 When you operate as a Sole Proprietor or Single-Member LLC, the IRS treats 100% of your net business profit as self-employment income.
-That means you owe the full 15.3% Self-Employment (SE) tax — a combined Social Security (12.4%) and Medicare (2.9%) charge — on your entire net earnings (technically on 92.35% of it, since you first deduct half the SE tax).
-For a freelancer netting $120,000, this amounts to roughly $16,955 in SE tax per year before any income tax is even calculated.
+That means you owe the full 15.3% Self-Employment tax on your entire net earnings.
+For a freelancer netting $120,000, this amounts to roughly $16,955 in SE tax per year.

 Electing S-Corporation status changes the equation dramatically.
-As an S-Corp owner-employee, you split your income into two buckets: a W-2 salary (which is subject to FICA taxes, split 50/50 between you as employee and the corporation as employer) and an owner's distribution (which flows through to your personal return completely free of FICA tax).
-Because distributions are not subject to Social Security or Medicare taxes, every dollar paid as a distribution instead of salary represents a 15.3% FICA saving.
-On a $60,000 distribution from a $120,000 profit, that's approximately $9,180 in tax that simply doesn't exist.
+As an S-Corp owner-employee, you split your income into a W-2 salary (subject to FICA) and an owner's distribution (completely free of FICA tax).
+Every dollar paid as a distribution instead of salary represents a 15.3% FICA saving.

 Sole Prop SE Tax (92.35% × 15.3%)≈ $16,955